A Partnership for Public Health:

 The goal of "A Partnership for Public Health: USDA Branded Food Products Database" is to improve public health and the sharing of open data by expanding and enhancing the USDA National Nutrient Database with nutrient composition and ingredient information on branded foods and private label data provided by the food industry.
 The publicly available database will contain much more information on individual food items allowing for a true assessment of the extent and fluidity of the food system and will ensure that these data elements are available to those who will utilize them.

-The Public-Private Partnership includes: USDA, ILSI North America, GS1 US, 1WorldSync, and Label Insight.
+The Public-Private Partnership includes: USDA, ILSI North America, GS1 US, 1WorldSync, Label Insight and the University of Maryland.

 The USDA Branded Food Products Database officially launched on 16 September 2016 at the Global Open Data for Agriculture and Nutrition (GODAN) Summit by USDA Secretary of Agriculture, Tom Vilsack and Chief Scientist Catherine Woteki.
 Read the USDA press release.